 19. Respiration occurs using muscles

 The whole process of Respiration is aided by the muscular system.

 - The muscles present in the rib cage are known as the intercostal muscles.

-- Apart from these, there are also muscles supporting the thoracic and abdominal cavity.
+- Apart from these, muscles support the thoracic and abdominal cavities.

-- The contraction and relaxation of these muscles aid in expansion and relaxation of the lungs in the process of breathing and respiration.
+- The contraction and relaxation of these muscles aid in the expansion and relaxation of the lungs in breathing and respiration.

 20. Smooth Muscle cells help in uterus

 Smooth muscle cells help in the contractile activity of the uterus.